 Each issue of Vet Topics includes updates about CAHF-supported research projects, profiles of WCVM researchers and CAHF donors, and companion animal health management information.

-If you are a WCVM faculty member who would like to apply for research funding from the CAHF, please submit the CAHF research grant application to Elise Painchaud-Rattai (WCVM Research Office, Room 4104.2) before October 21, 2012.
+If you are a WCVM faculty member who would like to apply for research funding from the CAHF, please submit the CAHF research grant application to Elise Painchaud-Rattai (WCVM Research Office, Room 4104.2) by October 15.

 If you are a WCVM faculty member who would like to nominate or renew a WCVM graduate student/resident for a CAHF Research Fellowship, please submit a fellowship application or renewal form to Elise Painchaud-Rattai (WCVM Research Office, Room 4104.2).